 - Green Food Coloring

-- Bake 15 - 18 minutes or until toothpick inserted in the middle comes out clean.
+- Bake for 20 – 25 minutes until you can insert a toothpick and it comes out clean.

 - Make the ghost goo filling by mixing the melted butter and marshmallow fluff together.
 Add green food coloring until you reach the desired color.

 - Cut a small hole out of the center of each cupcake making sure not to go through to the bottom.
 Save the core that you remove and cut off a portion, leaving the top to act as a flat “cap” in the next step.

-- Fill the hole with the green marshmallow cream and place the portion of the cupcake you removed from the hole back on top.
+- Fill the hole with the green marshmallow cream and place the cap you created on top of the cupcake.

 - Frost each filled cupcake and then turn them upside down and dip them in the crushed cookies.